Liquid Haskell:

 SMT solvers are relatively good at dealing with integers.
 Because Liquid Haskell relies on an SMT solver to do all the hard work, we get to benefit from that:

-1. Can you add a type signature to halve that captures that the sum of the two components of the resulting tuple is the equal to the function argument?
+abs?sub so that it implements subtraction restricted to (suitable) natural numbers?halve that captures that the sum of the two components of the resulting tuple is the equal to the function argument?
 (Hint: you can use fst and snd in the refinement to access the components of the pair.)